danrod96-new/esinergia-starter/docs/ABOUT.md

 #### Cypress End to End Testing (e2e)

-Used to test anything on the website a human can do.
+Cypress is used to test anything on the website a human can do.
 We launch with a simple test that ensures Drupal is installed.
 New tests should be added for common administration tasks like adding nodes as different roles, and for validation steps on high value features.

-Be sure to check out [kanopi/shrubs](https://www.github.com/kanopi/shrubs), our repository of reusable Cypress support commands for Drupal, and it's CHEATSHEET.md for helpful test snippets you can copy and paste into your own test.

 #### Structured Data Testing Tool (SDTT)